 How much historical data does Launchable need to make a prediction?

 How long it takes to train a model is really a function of the volume of test sessions you are executing in a given time frame, so we need to learn about your specific environment and use cases before we can make an estimation.

 That said, with most enterprise software development teams we’ve been talking to, 4-12 weeks seem to be good baseline estimate to produce a sizable impact.
-As an example, we used three months of data to create the Spark model.

 Do flaky tests impact Launchable’s effectiveness?